My Early Computer Days (pre DOS)

 One of the members of the Sphere User Group wrote a program to expand the mini-assembler, allowing full mnemonic input as in a full assembler.
 This made the programming much easier.

 One of the programs which I wrote and submitted to the Sphere User Group was the game of Life.
 This was a graphical representation of a population which thrived or died depending on the density of its near neighbors.
 The result was an ever changing display of characters showing the population status.
 The object was to distribute the initial population so it would survive the most generations.
 I won 2nd place for this program and won $25 credit toward more hardware from Sphere (The mnemonic assembler rightfully won 1st place!).
-I eventually spent this reward toward their improved 80 character by 25 line display board.
+I eventually spent this reward toward their improved 80 character by 25 line display board, which displayed both upper and lower case!.
 I was really pleased when I went to one of the few Sphere User Group meetings I was able to attend.
 When I walked into the hall there were about 10 Sphere computer owners with their systems.
 Almost all of them were running my version of Life!

 Sphere was never really able to deliver on their promise of a BASIC program for the Sphere.
 They gave a computer system to a programmer in exchange for his writing BASIC.
 He gave them a stack of program code on paper and disappeared.
 The program never worked.
 They did deliver a copy of Provisional BASIC some time later, but it was very cumbersome and buggy.
 It was rumored that they took a copy of PDP-8 BASIC, surrounded it with a 6800 emulator and called it Provisional BASIC.
 It was so slow that it would take several seconds to display a line of code after typing it and hitting ENTER.